skypilot-org/skypilot/docs/source/reference/config.rst

     # SERVICE_ACCOUNT: Local credential files are not uploaded to AWS
     # instances.
 SkyPilot will auto-create and reuse a service account (IAM
     # role) for AWS instances.
     #
+    # Customized service account (IAM role): <string> or <dict>
+    # - <string>: apply the service account with the specified name to all instances.
+    #    Example:
+    #       remote_identity: my-service-account-name
+    # - <dict>: A dict mapping from the cluster name (pattern) to the service account name to use.
+    #    NOTE: If none of the wildcard expressions in the dict match the cluster name, LOCAL_CREDENTIALS will be used.
+    #    To specify your default, use "*" as the wildcard expression.
+    #    Example:
+    #       remote_identity:
+    #         my-cluster-name: my-service-account-1
+    #         sky-serve-controller-*: my-service-account-2
+    #         "*": my-default-service-account
+    #
     # Two caveats of SERVICE_ACCOUNT for multicloud users:
     #